Hackamore

-“Jáquima is a kind of leather or horsehair bozal, secured with a harness of the same material, and at the base of the bozal that remains next to the horse's chin, there is a strap to further secure it, and it is called a fiador.
-The bozalillo is just the bozal without harness or without a fiador.
-There are very curious jáquimas and bozalillos, and both are very necessary for the horse.”

 Like a bit, a hackamore can be gentle or harsh, depending on the hands of the rider.
 The horse's face is very soft and sensitive with many nerve endings.
 Misuse of a hackamore can not only cause pain and swelling on the nose and jaw, but improper fitting combined with rough use can cause damage to the cartilage on the horse's nose.

 Origins

 The word "hackamore" is derived from the Spanish word jáquima, meaning headstall or halter, itself derived from Old Spanish xaquima.
 The Spanish had obtained the term from the Arabic šakīma, (bit), from šakama (to bridle).
 From the Americanized pronunciation of jaquima, the spelling "hackamore" entered the written English language by 1850, not long after the Mexican–American War.

-The first hackamore was probably a piece of rope placed around the nose or head of a horse not long after domestication, perhaps as early as 4,000 B.C.
+The first hackamore was probably a piece of rope placed around the nose or head of a horse not long after domestication, perhaps as early as 4,000 BC.
 Early devices for controlling the horse may have been adapted from equipment used to control camels.
 Over time, more sophisticated means of using nose pressure were developed.
 The Persians beginning with the reign of Darius, c.
 500 BC, were one of the first cultures known to have used a thick-plaited noseband to help the horse look and move in the same direction.
 This device, called a hakma, also added a third rein at the nose, and was an innovation that allowed a rider to achieve collection by helping the horse flex at the poll joint.
 The third rein later moved from the top of the noseband to under the chin, where it is still part of the modern mecate rein used on the bosal-style hackamore.
 The techniques of horse-training refined by the Persians later influenced the works on horsemanship written by the Greek military commander Xenophon.

-This heavy noseband itself came to be known by many names, retaining the name hakma in Persio-Arabic tongues, but becoming the cavesson in French, and the bosal in Spanish.
+This heavy noseband itself came to be known by many names, retaining the name hakma in Persio-Arabic tongues, but becoming the cavesson in French, the cavezzone or capezzone in Italy, the cabezon or media caña in Spain, and bozal or bosal in Mexico.
 Another modern descendant is the modern longeing cavesson which includes a heavy noseband with a rein at the nose, but it is used for longeing, not for riding.